Flexibility of use for a long-term legacy

 The precise future legacy use will be determined through the design process for the Palace of Westminster Restoration and Renewal Programme, which will explore the best permanent locations for the full range of parliamentary and public functions.
-It may be that this enables space to be made available within the Palace of Westminster to allow greater public access to democracy.
+There will be further opportunities to feedback on the proposals as the plans for the Restoration and Renewal of the Palace of Westminster are developed.

 Indicative image of potential legacy use for the temporary Chamber as a conference centre.